shivamottaghi/challenge-symfony-mvc/README.md

 ## The Mountain
 We have reached the Mountain in this BeCode course, finally!

-This assignment is more about learning how to work with symfony, its MVC layout and to learn how to work with databases , create entities and relations through this framework, the routing component and the basic of twig!
+This assignment is more about learning how to work with symfony, its MVC layout , the routing component and the basic of twig!

 ### To work with it, need to install it first